renataomon/odin-recipes/README.md

 Project: Recipes
 Foundations Course

-This is a first project for [Odin Project](https://www.theodinproject.com) in Fundations.
+This is a first project for [Odin Project](https://www.theodinproject.com) in Foundations.

 1. Skills Progress: 42% Complete.

-	I'm appliyng the initial knowledge to create a HTML page, based on:
+	I'm applying the initial knowledge to create a HTML page, based on:
     - Create and manage folder and files with terminal
     - headers
     - Paragraphs